Tell Me more:

 Where do we go?

-We are USCG licensed, properly insured, based out of Marshfield, MA and operate from Maine to Miami and coast to coast.
+We are USCG licensed, properly insured, based out of Marshfield, MA and operate from Maine to Miami and San Diego to Seattle.

 We offer year round, cost effective, attended or unattended traditional ash scattering memorial cruises, Air Scatterings and complete full body (casket free using our shroud) eco friendly sea burials per USCG regulations, presided over by the captain (and a funeral director for full body committals), serving all faiths with personalized services.